History of Dell Streak in Timeline

 August 15, 2011: Dell Discontinues Streak 5

-On August 15, 2011, Dell discontinued the Streak 5.
-Customers attempting to purchase the device were directed to a "Good Bye, Streak 5" landing page.
+On August 15, 2011, Dell discontinued the Streak 5, directing customers to a "Good Bye, Streak 5" landing page.

 December 2, 2011: Dell Discontinues Streak 7

-On December 2, 2011, Dell discontinued the larger Streak 7 tablet.
-However, Dell continued to sell a 10-inch tablet in China at that time.
+On December 2, 2011, Dell discontinued the Streak 7, though they continued selling a 10-inch tablet in China at that time.

-In 2011, the Streak 7 received a tepid reaction from one reviewer due to its poor display and software bugs/glitches at launch.
-The Streak was considered bulky, and the Android 2.2 "Froyo" that it ran was geared more for smartphones instead of tablets.
-It compared poorly to other Android tablets such as the Samsung Galaxy Tab, while almost all tablet computers released in 2011 had failed to gain much market share in the face of overwhelming demand for the Apple iPad 2.
+In 2011, the Streak 7 received negative reviews due to its poor display and software bugs.
+The original Streak was considered bulky, and its Android 2.2 "Froyo" operating system was more suited for smartphones than tablets.
+The Streak 7 compared poorly to other Android tablets like the Samsung Galaxy Tab.

 Apple IPad Air 2 WI-FI 64GB Space Gray (Renewed)